What Is the Requirement?

 The University of Oregon admission requirement is defined by the completion of an acceptable second language, including American Sign Language (ASL), through:

-- course work in middle school, high school, or college; or
+- course work in high school, or college (first year in the 8th grade may count torwards the two years); or

 - the demonstration of knowledge and/or proficiency in a second language

 If admitted by exception, two quarters or two semesters of a college-level second language will be required prior to degree completion to make up the admission deficiency.

 Who Must Meet the Requirement?

 The requirement applies to all admitted freshmen and transfer students who graduated from high school in or after 1997.
 New freshmen and transfer students who graduated from high school or completed a high school equivalency program prior to 1997 are exempt from the second language requirement.

 Applicants must demonstrate proficiency by one of these methods:

 - Two years of the same second language in high school with a grade of C- or better, P (pass), or S (satisfactory); or

 - A grade of C- or better in the third year of high school-level second language study; or